The fourth edition of the Valeo Innovation Challenge drew to a close.

 - Mexico’s Cley team (the Autonomous University of San Luis Potosi) won the 2017 contest by proposing a new energy recovery system that creates hydrogen during the braking phases of the vehicle.
 That hydrogen then mixes with the vehicle’s gasoline, which improves the combustion efficiency of the engine.

 - Finally, the Greek Clustergy team (the National Technical University of Athens) imagined a system for the transfer of electrical energy between “supplier” and “receiver” vehicles during the journey itself.
-This process serves to optimise the vehicle’s energy requirements during its travels.
+This process serves to optimize the vehicle’s energy requirements during its travels.

 Imagining life on board